StanfordVL/behavior/docs/activities.md

-# BDDL and the BEHAVIOR Dataset of Activity Definitions
+# The BEHAVIOR Dataset of Activity Definitions and BDDL

 Each BEHAVIOR activity is defined as a categorized object list, an initial condition, and a goal condition using the BEHAVIOR Domain Definition Language, a language to define logic-symbolic statements.
 Although BDDL shares some of the syntax and characteristics of the Planning Domain Definition Language (PDDL), e.g., both represent first-order logic, they are different as BDDL does not include action symbols and cannot be used for symbolic planning.